httpsVishu/dgm-eval-gaming/README.md

 whether node 114 was a one-off accident or something that happens routinely.
 We checked every single diff for two things: did it ever touch the official benchmark grading code and did it ever show the specific fingerprint of node 114's trick (deleting a check or a log line without replacing it with something better).
-The answers were surprising — see below.

 **Step 2: Build a sandbox to test the explanation.** The archive told us *what* didn't happen, but we needed a controlled experiment to explain *why* node 114 worked